History of the School

 In March 2013 we were inspected in terms of our work as a Church School.
 We were delighted to be recognised once again as ‘Outstanding’ in all key areas of Leadership and Management, Collective Worship, RE and overall effectiveness.

 No sooner had we digested this excellent news than we heard that we had been accredited as a ‘National Teaching School’.
 This status entitles us to lead other schools in developing new and existing teachers; a role modelled on that of Teaching Hospitals in Medicine.
 As a National Teaching School we have supported local schools with School Improvement, Recruitment and Staff Development.
-We will take this work further in September 2016 when we become a SCITT, which means that we will be training teachers in our own right.
+This work was taken further in September 2016 when we became a School Centred Initial Teacher Training (SCITT), which means that we are training teachers in our own right.